valtimo-platform/valtimo-documentation/release-notes/major9/09.21.0/valtimo-frontend-libraries.md

 * **Set file extensions that open directly in the browser**

-  You can now add the property `supportedDocumentFileTypesToViewInBrowser` to declare which files are opened in the browser.
-All the files that are not included will not open in the browser but instead downloaded.
+  You can now add a new environment property `supportedDocumentFileTypesToViewInBrowser` to declare which files are opened in the browser.
+All the files that are not included will not open in the browser but instead will be directly downloaded.

-* **The style of the button in the prompt component can now be set**
+* **The style of the button in the v-prompt in @valtimo/user-interface can now be set**

-  The prompt can now include a `ButtonType` value for both the cancel and confirm button.
+  The `v-prompt in @valtimo/user-interface` can now include a `ButtonType` value for both the cancel and confirm button.

 ## Bugfixes